ufal/corefud-scorer/README.md

 ## Installation

 CorefUD scorer uses [Udapi](https://github.com/udapi/udapi-python) (>=0.3.0) for working with the CorefUD 1.0 format.
-You can install it from PyPI together with the remaining dependencies in a standard way by running Pip3:
+You can install it from PyPI together with the remaining dependencies in a standard way by running pip:

 `pip3 install -r requirements.txt`